quasar-finance/quasar/x/orion/spec/01_concepts.md

 - Orion calculate the current market value of the diff ( Withdrawable - Deposit )
 - Mint and Lock equivalent Quasar native tokens in the Orion Module.
 - Mint Orions and allocate them to users.
 This way Orion will back the user's deposit diff and Orion itself is backed by Quasar.
+- Ref methods to check is `MintAndAllocateOrions` and `DistributeEpochLockupFunds`
 - The locked Quasar can be reused by the Quasar to secure the network with internal bonding to Validators. [ Phase 2 ]

 # Treasury build up
 Orion module has two type of fees to build its treasury.
-1. Management Fee - Orion module charge a fixed configurable percentage of the deposit amount.
+1. Management Fee -
+   Orion module charge a fixed configurable percentage of the deposit amount.
+Management fee is collected by the `types.MgmtFeeCollectorMaccName` account.
-2. Performance Fee - Orion module charge a fixed configurable percentage on the reward collected from osmosis dex on each day.
+2. Performance Fee -
+   Orion module charge a fixed configurable percentage on the reward collected from osmosis dex on each day.
+Performance fee is collected by the `types.PerfFeeCollectorMaccName`

+# Connection with the intergamm module
+Orion module call the intergamm module keeper methods for sending ibc messages using interchain account to osmosis dex.